algorithm-helper/algorithm-helper/content/categories/data-structures/trees/binary-search-tree.md

     }

     /**
-     * Return the Node with the smallest key in the BinarySearchTree.
+     * Return the Node with the smallest key in the BinarySearchTreeMap.
-     * @return the Node with the smallest key in the BinarySearchTree */ public Node minNode(Node x) {
+     * @return the Node with the smallest key in the BinarySearchTreeMap */ public Node minNode(Node x) {
         if (x.left == null)